mxahan/mxahan.github.io/_posts/2021-03-20-Application_PaperList.md

   - Good problem formulation: The adversarial section constrain open space.
   - Algo 1 (IDEA), **Algo 2 (implemntation details)**
   - **Gems** in 3.4 section
   - Adversarial setup for generating confusion samples.
-[Architecture in fig 5]
+[Architecture in figure 5]
   - TP: adds an extra entropy based terms with GAN G maximization.
   - Look into the experimentation of the batch normalization.
   - Somehow connected to the disentanglement settings.